 To do so, we need stronger institutions because they “give rise to social practices, assign roles to the participants in these practices, and govern the interactions among the occupants of the various roles” (Young et al., 2008).
 But we also need skilled, committed, and determined leaders to keep these institutions on the right path.
 These people need what Jonathan Rose defines as the long-term vision that comes from the system’s understanding, because the further one sees, the greater the perspective of the systems in action one gets, as Peter Senge conveyed to Daniel Goleman (2013).

-We need people with ice in their stomach to fight the smoke in the air we bread.
+We need people with ice in their stomach to fight the smoke in the air we breed.
 One good example is the former mayor of New York City, Michael Bloomberg.
 And here is why:

 «When I came into office in 2002, we quickly identified tobacco as the leading cause of death in our city – implicated in 10,000 completely preventable deaths every single year.
 So we made cutting down on smoking the city’s number one public health priority.
 In my first job on Wall Street many years ago, I learned that: «In God We Trust.
 Everyone else: bring data.» And it’s true in high finance, but it’s also true in public health.
 And that’s why we began with collecting baseline data, and why we’ve followed that up with ongoing surveys of our city’s population.
 We know from science that second-hand smoke also kills, including second-hand smoke in workplaces such as restaurants and bars.
 So in 2002, we passed pioneering legislation outlawing smoking in the workplace.
 It wasn’t easy; there was a lot of opposition.
 And I can tell you, marching in some neighborhoods on St. Patrick’s Day parades after we passed that legislation, I got a lot of one-fingered waves.
 And I don’t think they were telling me that I was number one in their books.
 But today, seriously, that law has become second-nature for New Yorkers.
 And I can’t tell you how many times I go into restaurants and they thank me for what I did to protect them as well as increased their business.”